Sonic Lab Specs

 THE SONIC LABORATORY

 The Sonic Laboratory is a unique multi-functional concert hall / research laboratory.
-It can accommodate an audience of up to 150 and features a 48-channel sound diffusion system.
+It can accommodate an audience of up to 150 and features a 48-channel sound diffusion system with large projection screen.

 1.1 The Structure